cgzirim/files_manager/README.md

 #### Running the server
 To run the server start the Redis and MongoDB services on your system and run the command `yarn start-server` or `npm run start-server`
 #### Running the worker
 The worker is the module that starts the job processes of the program.
-It is responsible for sending an email to users using Gmail API.
-The credentials for the Gmail API should be stored in `utils/cedentials.json`.
+One of its responsibilities is sending an email to users using Gmail API.
+To use the Gmail API the credentials listed below most be available in `utils/cedentials.json`:
+- `user`: Email address of the account responsible for sending emails to users
+- `clientId`: ID of OAuth2 client used to identify client in the Google Cloud console
+- `clientSecret`: OAuth client secret key
+- `redirectUri`: Redirect URI
+- `refreshToken`: Refresh token from OAuth2 authorization token

 To start the worker, run the command `npm run start-worker`.

 ## API Documentation :round_pushpin: